joaoalcdev/covid-data-tracker/README.md

 Application developed to have a basis to predict a possible contagion of covid during the next few days.

+## 🔺 NOTE:

+In case the application does not show results, please check the latest data entry data on the website: [ourworldindata](https://ourworldindata.org/explorers/coronavirus-data-explorer?zoomToSelection=true&time=2020-03-01..latest&facet=none&pickerSort=asc&pickerMetric=location&Metric=Confirmed+cases&Interval=7-day+rolling+average&Relative+to+Population=true&Color+by+test+positivity=false&country=USA~GBR~CAN~DEU~ITA~IND)
+The site must present data that is a given day unless it is our current one.
+Example:
+- Last dice roll (2022-02-09).
+- Current date (2022-02-10).

 ## :hammer_and_wrench: Features:

 - [x] OurWolrdInData API's Covid19.